The History of the Hot Texas Wiener

 Conjecture aside, we know from Joseph Sagarius, who went to work for Petrellis in 1956 and now owns the business, that Petrellis took over his uncle’s hotdog stand in 1920, and gave it the name it still bears today: the Original Hot Texas Wiener.
 The hotdog stand flourished even during the Great Depression, when Petrellis not only held his price to a nickel, but increaed his dog’s size to twelve inches.

-‘It was like full-course supper for the workers.'
+‘It was like full-course supper for the workers,' said Sagarius.
 During the Great Depression, Patrellis became known as a soft touch.
-His friends often criticized him for giving away Texas Wieners to the down-and-out hordes who huddled under the Erie trestle next to Paterson's main post office.
+His friends often chastened for giving free Texas Wieners to the hordes of down-and-outers who huddled under the Erie trestle next to Paterson's main post office.
 ‘They need encouragement,’ Petrellis would plead.

 Shortly before Petrellis’s death in 1969, the Original Hot Texas Wiener moved across the street to its present location at 220 Memorial Drive.
 Today, Sagarius, 69, carries on his predecessor’s tradition, opening the restaurant early in the morning to serve breakfast to bus drivers and city workers, and Texas Wieners to laborers getting off the late shift.
 Many years later, Patrellis said in an interview ‘Business picked up and we managed to get through the bad times.’